A brief account of the 24-hour mutiny during the Skylab 4 mission in 1973/4 triggered by the astronauts' complaints of excessive workloads.

 Commander Carr tried to reason with mission control, stating that "on the ground, I don't think we would be expected to work a 16-hour day for 85 days, and so I really don't see why we should even try to do it up here."

-Six weeks into the mission, this culminated in the crew announcing an unscheduled day off, mutinying by turning off the communications radio while getting some rest.
+Six weeks into the mission, this culminated in the crew announcing an unscheduled day off on December 28th, mutinying by turning off the communications radio while getting some rest.

 They reportedly spent their day off relaxing and taking in the panoramic views of Earth from orbit.

 Carr then communicated the group's demands: "We need more time to rest.
 We need a schedule that is not so packed.
 We don’t want to exercise after a meal.
 We need to get things under control.’

 Eventually, mission control agreed to compromise.
 Their workload was reduced, schedules altered and the crew given more control over planning.

 Pogue recounted that the last six weeks after this were much more enjoyable, allowing them free time for “studying the Sun, the Earth below, and ourselves.”